NSLS2/n3xtware-abcd-config-demo/docs/tutorial-mvp-1.md

 ```

 ### Purpose of the configuration repository (?)
-TODO (i.e. mimic the structure of our Ansible repository for this demo)
+This configuration provides a mimic of the configuration structure for `ioc-deploy-roles`.

-Explain where the IOCs will be hosted and the workflow for this demo?
+This is to support a demonstration that deploys IOCs to a host on a LAN, and enable users to develop and modify configuration on an isolated network.

 ### Structure of the configuration repository